 Memberships and activities

-- Fellow of the Intellectual Property Institute of Canada
+- Fellow, Intellectual Property Institute of Canada

 - Intellectual Property Owners Association